awsdocs/aws-systems-manager-user-guide/doc_source/auth-and-access-control-iam-identity-based-access-control.md

 The following AWS managed policies, which you can attach to users in your account, are specific to AWS Systems Manager:
 + **AmazonSSMFullAccess ** – User trust policy that grants full access to the Systems Manager API and documents\.
-+ **AmazonSSMAutomationRole ** – Service role that provides permissions for the AWS Systems Manager automation service to execute activities defined within automation documents\.
++ **AmazonSSMAutomationRole ** – Service role that provides permissions for the AWS Systems Manager automation service to run activities defined within automation documents\.
 Assign this policy to administrators and trusted power users\.

 + **AmazonSSMReadOnlyAccess** – User trust policy that grants access to Systems Manager read\-only API actions, such as `Get*` and `List*`\.